Inflanty/sensory_toys/README.md

 Project based on FreeRT Operation System write in C. The code combines own ideas and espressif support.

+### Version control

+Project provide 2 version of the software, the reason is that old lib (v1) don't support upper than 3 server connection.
+Newest library for esp32 provide support for up than 3 server to one client.
+Third version of the software (probably there will be some third version) will be mix Python and C language.

 ## Hardware

 ### ESP 32

 Wifi/Bluetooth module based on Xtensa® single-/dual-core 32-bit microprocessor.
 In this case used ESP32-DevKitC.

 >ESP32 can perform as a complete standalone system or as a slave device to a host MCU,
 >reducing communication stack overhead on the main application processor.
 >ESP32 can interface with other systems to provide Wi-Fi and Bluetooth functionality
 >through its SPI / SDIO or I2C / UART interfaces.

 -note from Espressif site.